-Practice can be done on a mat without props, or with simple props like Pilates ring, stability ball, elastic bands and similar.
+Practice can be done on a mat without props, or with simple props like Pilates ring, stability ball, elastic bands, bars and similar.
 Those who are up for a challenge and want to increase muscle activation can always join a reformer class.

 Pilates muscles worked during specific practice can be chosen by you or your Pilates instructor.
 Mainly, focus is on core muscles as those groups are most important for posture.

 Many clients go to classes because of upper back pain and similar problems.
 If that is the case, those muscles are going to be worked more to resolve this specific issue.

 The beauty of Pilates lies in the fact that exercises are low impact, highly effective, and can target any muscle group in your body.

 Can you build muscle with Pilates is a common question because the activity looks very slow and easy.
 But, that is far from truth.

 Pilates focuses on breathing and doing every motion in controlled way.
 That may look easy, but it is actually harder than you would imagine.
 Those motions will activate your muscles a lot, and that activation will result in muscle building.